Tox/homebrew-tox/README.md

-Homebrew forumla to install Tox.
+Homebrew formulae to install Tox.

 **Tap it**: